Are you a book lover who’s constantly recommending reads to friends and family, itching to put your thoughts out to a wider audience?

 - Share the books you love – With a book blog, you get to share all the joy books bring you through reviewing and showcasing the books and authors on your blog.

-Now that you’re (hopefully) convinced that starting a book blog is the right move (HINT: it is!)
+So now that you’re (hopefully) convinced that starting a book blog is the right move (HINT: it is!)

-Step 1: Decide on the Focus of Your Book Blog
+1. Decide on the Focus of Your Book Blog

-Take your time and consider each carefully because whatever you choose will be the main concept that will guide your blogging efforts moving forward.
+Take your time and consider each carefully because whatever you choose will be the central concept that will guide your blogging efforts moving forward.

 You may want to ask yourself: